Major Channel 4 schedule shake-up sees First Dates removed from TV and streaming

 and live on Freeview channel 276

-Channel 4 left viewers confused with a last minute schedule shakeup this week - on Tuesday evening, in the 9pm slot where the second episode of First Dates season 21 was set to premiere, Channel 4 aired a repeat from season nine instead.
+Channel 4 left viewers confused with a last-minute schedule shakeup last week - on Tuesday evening, in the 9pm slot where the second episode of First Dates season 21 was set to premiere, Channel 4 aired a repeat from season nine instead.

 The latest season of the show premiered on Channel 4 on Tuesday January 2, and was set to air weekly on TV and be released as a box set on Channel 4 online.